 Click each image to download these FREE sets on TpT.
 If you do not have a TpT account, you will need to set one up.
 Just follow the prompts.
 It is simple.

-- You may hold students accountable by requiring them to submit a screenshot of their score.
+- Assess students and hold them accountable by requiring them to submit a screenshot of their score.
 Allow students to practice multiple times to improve their scores.

 Please Leave Feedback